duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 responsible for:
 - memory management of I/O
-  - buffering - temp storage of data while being trasnferred
+  - buffering - temp storage of data while being transferred
   - caching - storing parts of data in faster storage for performance
-  - spooling - overlapping of output of one job with input of other jobs
+  - spooling - overlapping output of one job with input of other jobs
 - general device-driver interface
 - drivers for specific hardware devices